 10 reasons to love using glycerine in skincare

-To conclude, let’s recap on the benefits of glycerine so you can see at a glance why it is worth exploring glycerine in your formulations for its star qualities.
+To conclude, let’s recap the benefits of glycerine so you can see at a glance why it is worth exploring this ingredient in your formulations for its star qualities.

 Glycerine helps to improve the skin’s texture and appearance by reinforcing the skin barrier.

-Glycerine has emollient-like properties that help to soften and soothe the skin.
+Glycerine has emollient-like properties that help soften and soothe the skin.

 Glycerine is a non-irritating ingredient that is suitable for all skin types, including sensitive skin.
-It has a gentle, moisturising effect that can help to soothe and calm irritated or inflamed skin.
-Glycerine is considered safe, however some people with sensitive skin may experience mild irritation or allergic reactions to glycerine.
+It has a gentle, moisturising effect that can help soothe and calm irritated or inflamed skin.
+Glycerine is considered safe; however, some people with sensitive skin may experience mild irritation or allergic reactions to glycerine.